Joanna Page

-Joanna Louise Page is a Welsh actress and presenter, known for portraying Stacey Shipman in the BAFTA-winning television series Gavin & Stacey.
+Joanna Louise Page (born 23 March 1977) is a Welsh actress and presenter, known for portraying Stacey Shipman in the television series Gavin & Stacey.
 She played Dora Spenlow in the 1999 adaptation of David Copperfield, and featured as Just Judy in the 2003 romantic comedy Love Actually.
 She also co-presented (with Melanie Sykes) the BBC One consumer series Shop Well for Less.
 In 2023, Page joined Loose Women as a regular panellist.

 Early life

 Page was born in Treboeth, Swansea, Wales.
 She attended Mynyddbach Comprehensive School, where she was head girl.

-She graduated from the Royal Academy of Dramatic Art (RADA) in 1998.
+Page attended the Royal Academy of Dramatic Art (RADA) in London where she was constantly told she could not act.
+On her graduation in 1998 a director's assistant told her that he realised that she was not a poor actress, but that the problem was "that you're Welsh".
+Page later admitted that the comments led her to walk out of the school "and I have never, ever been back since".